 CV and Covering Letter

 Make sure you CV is relevant to ski teaching.
-High up on your CV should be work which show you have customer service experience.
+High up on your CV should be work which shows you have customer service experience.
 Your ski instructor qualifications and ski teaching experience.
 A long list of A Levels and other educational exam passes is great.
 But way more important is showing that you have great interpersonal skills and able to communicate and serve clients.

 Now you’ve got my low down on finding a ski instructor job in Verbier.
 All that is left is a bit of luck!
 Ski instructor jobs are limited, especially if you are newly qualified and with little experience.
 Getting a ski instructor job can be down to being in the right place at the right time with the right qualifications.